spack/spack/README.md

 * `external-libraries` for packages that are seldomly changed and for which the dependency graph may be truncated by Spack (e.g., Spark, Python) - mainly dependencies for building

-To actually enable the generation of corresponding module files, new software has to be whitelisted in the module configuration for spack, e.g. by editing:
+Following this, we may have to enable the generation of corresponding module files.
+If this is the first time the  software is deployed, it has to be whitelisted in the module configuration for spack, e.g. by editing:

     $ vim spack/deploy/configs/applications/modules.yaml